Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Methods

-To determine the covariance matrix summary statistic, we compute the covariance matrix $\text{Cov}_{\text{ij}}$ of the residuals between pixels $i$ and $j$ for the data and a simulation.
-We then compute the difference between the covariance matrices for the data and the simulation for each simulation, according to the following expression:

-where $w_{\text{i}}$ and $w_{\text{j}}$ are the pixel-level weights for a given element (see Section~\ref{sec:windows}).
-Examples of covariance matrices of the normalized fit residuals for the data and a simulation with an abundance scatter of $\sigma_{\text{[Al/H]}} = 0.1$ dex are shown for Al in PJ 6 in Figure~\ref{fig:dcov}, as a visual representation of the covariance matrix summary statistic.

-Each of these summary statistics is important in characterizing the upper limit on the abundance scatter in the clusters that we analyze. $|\Delta\text{Cov}_{\text{ij}}|$ gives strong constraints on the scatter $\sigma_{\text{[X/H]}}$, since it is strongly correlated with $\sigma_{\text{[X/H]}}$. $D_n$ gives information about the shape of the distribution of the residuals (B16).

-\subsection{The ABC Algorithm in the Context of this Study}
+\subsection{The ABC algorithm in the context of this study}

-To quantitatively determine the constraints on the intrinsic abundance scatter in the chemically-tagged birth clusters that we analyze, we use the ABC algorithm to construct an approximation of the posterior PDF of the scatter in each element.
-The specific steps that we use in the context of this study are described in the flow chart in Figure~\ref{fig:flowchart}.
+Once we compute the summary statistics, we quantitatively determine the constraints on the intrinsic abundance scatter in our clusters by using the ABC algorithm to construct an approximation of the posterior PDF of the scatter in each element.

-For a given element X, we begin by drawing a value of abundance scatter $\sigma_{\text{[X/H]}}$ for each element X from a uniform prior of between $0$ and $0.1$ dex, and then generate synthetic spectra as described in Section~\ref{sec:make_sim}.
-We fit the $T_{\text{eff}}$ dependence of each pixel using the one-dimensional quadratic model described in Section~\ref{sec:model}.
-We also mask the observed spectra in the same way as the synthetic spectra, and then fit the $T_{\text{eff}}$ dependence of each pixel using the one-dimensional quadratic model as well.

-We compute cumulative distributions of the normalized fit residuals for each of the data and the simulations using the spectral weights for an element X and compare these via the Kolmogorov-Smirnov distance ($D_n$), as defined in Equation~\eqref{eq:KS}, described in Section~\ref{sec:summ_stat}, and illustrated visually in Figure~\ref{fig:ks}.
-We also compute covariance matrices of the normalized fit residuals for each of the data and the simulations and compare these via the covariance matrix statistic as defined in Equation~\eqref{eq:eq7}, described in Section~\ref{sec:summ_stat}, and illustrated visually in Figure~\ref{fig:dcov}.